-This means that at the max, 43% our monthly income will have to cover all of your debt payments, as well as your mortgage payment.
+This means that at the max, 43% of your monthly income will have to cover all of your debt payments, as well as your mortgage payment.
 And the only way to lower your debt-to-income ratio is to either increase your income or decrease your debt.
 Considering the mortgage lender will be looking at your average income over the last 2 years, paying down your debt may be the only realistic way of lowering your debt-to-income ratio.

 4. Fix your Credit.

 If you have derogatory accounts in your credit reports that are lowering your credit scores, they will need to be addressed.
 Fixing your credit is quite possibly the most financially rewarding investment that you can ever make.
 But make sure that you do your research before doing it yourself or hiring a credit repair company to help you.
-Here is an article which will help you get started to fixing your credit.
+Here is an article that will help you get started to fix your credit.